jgaa/restc-cpp/README.md

   - openssl or libressl (If compiled with TLS support)
   - zlib (If compiled with compression support)

-rapidjson and lest is attached to the project as git sub-modules.
+rapidjson and lest are included as CMake external dependencies.

 # License
 MIT license.
 It is Free.
 Free as in Free Beer.
 Free as in Free Air.